peterjc/biopython_workshop/using_seqfeatures/README.rst

     1

-Recall in the GenBank file this simple location was ``337..2799``, yet in Biopython this has become a start value of ``336`` and ``2799`` as the end.
-The reason for this is to match how Python counting work, in particular string slicing:
+Recall in the GenBank file this simple location was ``337..2799``, yet in Biopython this has become a start value of 336 and 2799 as the end.
+The reason for this is to match how Python counting works, in particular how Python string slicing.
+In order to pull out this sequence from the full genome we need to use slice values of 336 and 2799:

 .. sourcecode:: pycon